brooklynrail/brooklynrail-platform/content/events/2020/09/anti-prison-activism-in-california-a-conversation-with-pete-brook.md

 {{< image media="2020/09/common-ground-header-graphic-dark-background" size="sm" >}}

 Please join us for the fourth installment of *Common Ground*, featuring **James King**, State Campaigner for the [Ella Baker Center for Human Rights](https://ellabakercenter.org/), **Colby Lenz**, legal advocate with the California Coalition for Women Prisoners, and cofounder and community organizer with *[Survived and Punished](https://survivedandpunished.org/)*, a national coalition dedicated to ending the criminalization of abuse victims, and **Diana Block**, founding member of [The California Coalition for Women Prisoners](https://womenprisoners.org/).
-They will be in conversation with **Pete Brook**, writer and social justice photographer behind *[Prison Photography](https://prisonphotography.org/).*
+They will be in conversation with **Pete Brook**, writer and social justice curator behind *[Prison Photography](https://prisonphotography.org/)*, a curatorial project which analyzes the politics of visual culture and the American prison industrial complex.

-*for a conversation on anti-prison activism in California.*
+*\[TK TK] for a conversation on anti-prison activism in California.*

 We will close with a reading by poet **Mona Kareem**.